Salary and Career Info

 Program facilities equipment

 Students have access to collections owned by the university and galleries/exhibition spaces on campus.

 Assistant Curator; Collections Associate; Document Processor; Gallery Manager; Exhibit Project Manager; Archivist

 Select program hiring partners

 Eastman Kodak Company; Genesee Country Village & Museum; George Eastman Museum; New York Public Library; Smithsonian Institution; The Strong; Susan B. Anthony Birthplace Museum

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.
 It’s exposure–early and often–to a variety of professional work environments, career paths, and industries.

-Students in the museum studies degree are required to complete one cooperative education (co-op) or internship experience in a cultural institution.
-Co-op is full-time, paid work experience in your field of study.
+Students in museum studies are required to complete one co-op or internship experience in a cultural institution.
 Co-ops are usually a summer or semester in duration.
 Internships may be full- or part-time and are often completed during the semester.
 They vary in duration depending on the organization.
-Both co-ops and internships may be completed locally, nationally, or internationally.
+Co-ops and internships may be completed locally, nationally, or internationally.

 Students have recently been placed as interns locally, nationally, and internationally.

 Recent local placements include: Genesee Country Village & Museum; George Eastman Museum; Memorial Art Gallery; Strong, National Museum of Play; Out Alliance; India Community Center; and the Rochester Public Library.
 Beyond Rochester, students have served as interns at the Penn Museum; Baseball Hall of Fame; Smithsonian Institution; National Park Service; and National Geographic.